Bachelor of Commerce with Honours

 At Honours level the biggest challenge for students is generally not the amount of work but the evidence of the depth of understanding required.
-Most Honours courses are taught through compulsory weekly seminars.
-These often take the form of student discussions guided by the lecturer.
-Students are often required to make presentations on set readings.
+Most Honours courses are taught through compulsory weekly seminars, frequently in the form of student discussions guided by the lecturer, and students are often required to make presentations on set readings.

 Honours courses require students to read and critique detailed research articles.
 Assessment is based less on numerical calculations and more on thoughtful participation and research-based presentations and projects.

 While entry to the BCom(Hons) in Accounting programme normally requires a BCom (BCA) in Accounting (or equivalent), selection is determined by academic merit and by interview.
 Students with consistent undergraduate grades of B or better in compulsory 300-level Accounting courses are well placed for consideration.

 However, entry decisions are made on a case-by-case basis, and the most important criteria for entry are an enthusiasm for the programme, a demonstrable ability to think critically, a confidence with written and oral communication, and a curiosity and an eagerness to question ideas and practices.

 You can enrol online or complete an Enrolment Application available from the Enrolment Office, Freephone 0800 VIC UNI (0800 842 864) Enrolment Applications are due by 10 December.
 In addition to the enrolment application, applicants are also required to provide supplementary information in preparation for an interview.

 To meet the academic requirements of the accounting professional bodies (NZICA, CPA Australia, and ACCA), students completing a BCom(Hons) in Accounting should ensure they have passed the following courses during their three years of undergraduate study:

 - Statistics: QUAN 102 or QUAN 111*